atteneder/glTFast/Documentation~/features.md

 | Export   |  | `n/a`

 <sup>1</sup>: glTF export currently only works on Unity 2020.2 or newer.

-## Platforms

-All of Unity's platforms are supported. glTFast is tested or was reported to run on:

-- WebGL
-- iOS
-- Android
-- Windows
-- macOS
-- Linux
-- Universal Windows Platform
-- Lumin (Magic Leap)

 ## Core glTF features